An implicit advection scheme for modeling relativistic shocks with high Lorentz factors: Introduction

+However, most astrophysical flows are by nature dissipative, radiative and magnetic-diffusive and therefore are well-described by the the generalized Navier-Stokes (-NS) rather than the Euler equations.
+Such physically non-ideal effects generally do not operate uniformly in the domain of calculations and they may occur also on longer or shorter time scales than the dynamical one.
+As a consequence, the NS-solvers should not only be unconditionally stable, but they must be sufficiently robust to treat limiting cases such as Euler type-flows, event hough their efficiency for these specific cases might be too low compared to explicit methods.}

-The robustness of time-implicit methods at capturing shocks propagating with high Lorentz factors has been barely investigated, hence the purpose of the present paper.
-Moreover, we show that our time-implicit method in combination with a modified third order MUSCL advection scheme is capable of modeling shocks propagating with Lorentz factors $~\Gamma \geq 10$ with time step sizes corresponding to Courant numbers larger than 1.
+, hence the purpose of the present paper.
+Moreover, we show that our time-implicit method in combination with a modified third order MUSCL advection scheme is capable of modeling shocks propagating with Lorentz factors $~\Gamma \geq 10$ with time step sizes corresponding to Courant numbers larger than 100.

 In Sec.
 2 we describe the hydrodynamical equations solved in the present study.
 The solution method relies on using the 3D axi-symmetric general relativistic implicit radiative MHD solver (henceforth GR-I-RMHD), which has been described in details in a series of articles \citep[e.g., ][]{Hujeirat2008, Hujeirat2009}.
 In Sec.
 (3) we just focus on several new aspects of the advection scheme.
-The results of the verification tests is presented in Sec.
+The results of the verification tests are presented in Sec.
 (4) and end up with Sec.
-(5), where the results of the present study is summarized.
+(5), where the results of the present study are summarized.